 Providing Greater Access to Conservation Careers

-The leadership at the Andrew W. Mellon Foundation places great emphasis on diversity.
+Leadership at the Andrew W. Mellon Foundation place a great emphasis on diversity.
 The Foundation was already supporting programs to increase representation in curatorial work and in other museum activities, so we pursued conversations about developing a similar program to support conservation careers.

 In 2016 UCLA received a $450,000 grant from the Mellon Foundation to support a four-year pilot program to provide greater access to and information about the field of conservation.
 We have done this through the development of outreach materials about art conservation, outreach programs in schools and organizations in underrepresented communities, workshops for interested students, and funding of internships.

-This grant also supports two cohorts of 15 students, one in 2018 and a second in 2019, to attend a six-day summer workshop.
-Those 15 workshop participants can then apply for the six preprogram internships that take place the subsequent year.
+This grant also supports two cohorts of fifteen students, one in 2018 and a second in 2019, to attend a six-day summer workshop.
+Those fifteen workshop participants can then apply for the six preprogram internships that take place the subsequent year.

 Selecting the First Cohort